 A quick introduction to SiZer, together with an analysis of the data in Figure 1 is given in Section 2.
 It is seen that the data in Figure 1 is clearly not a homogeneous Poisson model.
-In particular, the data exhibit statistically significantly more "clumping" than a standard homogeneous Poisson Process.
+In particular, the data exhibit more "clumping"

+than a standard homogeneous Poisson Process (i.e. a tendency towards "more than random clustering").
+The SiZer analysis shows that this difference is statistically significant.
 This motivates a search for a start time model with characteristics closer to the data.

 Cleveland, Lin and Sun (2000) and Cao, Cleveland, Lin and Sun (2001) have suggested that inter-arrival times may be better fit by non-exponential Weibull distributions.
 They construct a start time model by combining Weibull interarrivals with an appropriate long range dependence structure.
-The analysis methods of this paper will be tried on this model in a later paper.